4 Types of Construction Contracts

 In this type of contract, the owner assumes more of the risk.
 Time & Material contracts involve the owner paying for the time and materials spent on a project.
 This usually involves the owner and contractor agreeing upon pay rates and any expenses that might possibly come up over the course of a project.
 The owner assumes more of a risk in this situation because they are responsible for paying for extra or overtime costs.
 In order to protect the owner, time & material contracts will usually establish a maximum price clause.
 This type of contract is most commonly used when the project scope is small or unclear.

 Before you agree to a contract make sure that it is protecting both of your interests.
 Construction contracts entail a great deal of money and risk, so you want to make sure you are choosing the right type of contract.
 This means doing your research because once you sign your name, there’s no going back!
-With a little extra effort, you can customize the right contract for you and your project.
+With a little extra effort, you can customize the right construction contract agreement for you and your project.